 Craig’s review… This place is great – it’s almost like renting a flat.
-All of the rooms have bedrooms, bathrooms and a little ensuite kitchen attached.
-Here’s all the stuff you get in the kitchen: a microwave and hob, saucepan, toaster, plates, bowls, cups, saucers, sieve, tin opener, bottle opener, knives, forks, spoons, sponge, tea towels, and a bottle of washing up liquid (totally wasted on me), plus a proper fridge-freezer for your food.
+All of the rooms have a bedroom, bathroom and a little ensuite kitchen.
+You get a microwave and hob, saucepan, toaster, plates, bowls, cups, saucers, sieve, tin opener, bottle opener, knives, forks, spoons, sponge, tea towels, and a bottle of washing up liquid (totally wasted on me), plus a fridge-freezer for your food.

 The bathroom comes with a bath, shower, hairdryer, and even a little string washing line to hang up your socks.
 The bedroom has a TV, iron, ironing board and safe.

-[Note: When I stayed here it was advertised as being a 3-star, and whilst I still think it’s a perfectly nice hotel to stay at, I don’t see it as being a four.]
+Note: When I stayed here it was still advertised as being a 3-star, and whilst I think it’s a perfectly nice hotel to stay in, I don’t really think it deserves being called a four.

 Have you seen our guidebook?
 Download a sample of the ebook